robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ### Movement ecology and collective movement

-Animal movement undoubtedly affects the social environment (Strandburg-Peshkin et al. 2015), and multilayer networks are no exception (Mourier et al. 2019).
+Animal movement undoubtedly affects an individual’s social environment (Strandburg-Peshkin et al. 2015), and multilayer networks are no exception (Mourier et al. 2019).
 Movement is a dynamic process that is related to the resources an individual consumes within their home range